 All the dice on this website are made in my workshop in the Scottish Highlands.
-Many are unavailable anywhere else in the world.
+Many are original designs unavailable anywhere else in the world.
 Most are cast from resin using my own unique moulding and casting system.
 Others are made by machining blanks.
 Accessories such as leather dice cases and 3D-printed display stands are also my own designs.